The benefit: You can use butter at higher temps without burning.

 Ghee (clarified butter) is very (very) simple to make

-To start, I do want to recognize that in the purist definitions there are small nuances between clarified butter and tradition ghee.
+To start, I do want to recognize that in the purist definitions there are nuances between clarified butter and tradition ghee.
 These exceptions are particularly important to Ayurvedic medicine and Asian religions that put sacred properties on ghee depending on how it was produced.

 However, in more common applications with cooking the two are largely used interchangeably.
 The reason clarifying butter is so beneficial to cooking and worth having in your whole foods-based kitchen is that the process removes the water and protein solids in butter allowing it to be cooked at higher temps without browning or burning.
 Ghee (clarified butter) adds tremendous flavor to stir-fried vegetables and other dishes (I use ghee here in my recipe using leek tops).
 Even the smallest amounts will contribute significant flavor.
 More flavor with less fat in cooking is a good thing.
 Ghee is HEAVENLY with garlic and turmeric in ANYTHING!

 Ghee and clarified butter can be expensive to buy pre-made and hard to find.
 The solution: make it in your own kitchen.Print

-- Remove the proteins (white solids) on top with spoon as they form (pictured above)
+- As it heats you’ll hear ‘popping’ as the water dissipates out of the butter.
+Remove the proteins (white solids) on top with spoon as they form (pictured in top left)

 - Once no more water is released or proteins form (after about 15 min), remove from heat and allow to cool for about 20 minutes before transfer to glass storage container